code-423n4/docs/roles/certified-contributors/sr-backstage-wardens.md

 Once you meet the eligibility criteria, submit a [Help Desk Request](https://code4rena.com/help/) to request the SR role, and C4 staff will get you set up.

+You should also verify your Github account via your Code4rena account management screen, in order to access private repos.

 ## Certified contributor professional conduct guidelines

 Contributors may lose their SR role by violating the code of professional conduct as outlined in the certified contributor agreement.
 This code asks wardens to: